EPoL students in classroom sitting at a shared table while professor teaches

 Faculty Spotlight

-David Liebowitz is an Assistant Professor of Education Policy and Leadership (EPoL) at the University of Oregon College of Education
+Maithreyi Gopalan is an Associate Professor of Education Policy and Leadership (EPoL) and Quantitative Research Methods in Education at the University of Oregon College of Education

 The Student Experience